 - What you have in the end is a beautiful holiday recipe that will bring so many colors and lots of flavors to your holiday menu!

-Acorn squash stuffed with apples is one of the best holiday recipes you'll ever try!
+Apple stuffed acorn squash is one of the best holiday recipes you'll ever try!
 It's colorful, vibrant, and very easy to make.
 It can be served as a side dish, appetizer, or dessert.
 However, if you're looking for a more savory acorn squash recipe, be sure to check out my stuffed acorn squash with creamy spinach and cheese mixture!

 What does your Thanksgiving table usually look like?
 Mine normally features good old regular recipes such as green beans, mashed potatoes, sweet potatoes, stuffing, etc.

 - Try something different.
 Are you ready to try something new?
-Enter the acorn squash stuffed with caramelized apples.
+Enter the apple-stuffed acorn squash.
 It's not just squash brushed with butter and brown sugar and roasted in the oven.
 No, this recipe is a bit more sophisticated than that yet very simple to make!

 - This recipe fits well with traditional holiday recipes.
 What I love about this recipe is that it fits so well with classic Thanksgiving side dishes.
 It's a vegetarian and gluten-free recipe.
 It will make a beautiful and vibrant addition to a holiday menu.

-How to store and reheat stuffed acorn squash
+How to store and reheat apple stuffed acorn squash

 - Refrigerate.
 Store roasted acorn squash in an airtight container in the refrigerator for up to 5 days.
 I do not recommend freezing this dish as the acorn squash tends to get mushy when frozen.